anita-miller/Zendesk_codingChallenge/README.md

 # Zendesk_codingChallenge

 Design Deceisions:

-	In this project, the code is seperate into 4 packages logic, main , presentation and Test. the reasong I did not only create 2 packages main and test was to seperation of concerns and responsiblities into different packages and classes.
+In this project, the code is seperate into 4 packages logic, main , presentation and Test. the reasong I did not only create 2 packages main and test was to seperate different tasks and responsiblities into different packages and classes.

 	Following Information Expert pattern, APICall class based on its responsibility is the only class that has credentials necessary for login and API Call.
 Keeping high